 What I think: Seven years ago, I stopped living in my head and turned my focus outward.
 I concentrated on how deeply I love my wife.
 I stopped worrying about whether my body was going to function.

 By focusing on emotional love rather than physical love, we somehow experienced both.
 It’s been that way ever since.

 Things are not perfect between us.
 Physical intimacy is still not what we wish it could be.
 But the love we feel for each other more than makes up for it.
 If we can do it, I’m sure others can too.

-There is no one solution that works for every person.
+No one solution works for everybody.
 Medication might work for some men.
-Other men may find that intimacy is rewarding in other forms.
+Other men may find that intimacy is rewarding in different forms.

-I wrote this article to give hope to other couples that they can restore physical intimacy in their relationship in spite of prostate cancer.
+I wrote this article to give hope to other couples that they can restore physical intimacy in their relationship despite prostate cancer.